 Will I have to tell my current electricity provider that I’m leaving?

-If you are just switching electricity providers at the same address, there is no need to cancel with your previous electricity provider.
-Evergreen will take care of all aspects of switching electricity service between providers.
-When your new service is set up, it automatically cancels the current plan without you having to call in and cancel.
-Note: If you are moving to a new address and setting up new service through Evergreen, you will need to cancel the electricity at your old address since this address was not under our management.
+MOVING INTO A NEW ADDRESS: If you are moving into a new address and setting up new electricity service through Evergreen, you will need to cancel the electricity at your old address since this address was not under our management.
 If you are a current Evergreen member and moving to a new address, we can handle the whole transition for you.

 Will I have to pay a deposit or get a credit check?

-During the enrollment process, the REP may run a credit check to determine if a deposit is needed.
-If you are assessed that a deposit is required, there’s no need to worry.
-One of the perks of being an Evergreen member is that we can get the deposit waived and set you up with a great low-rate plan.
+During the enrollment process, the REP may run a credit check to determine if a refundable deposit is required to set up new electricity service.
+If you are assessed that a deposit is required, then we will make the deposit payment for you by using the payment method that you provided on signup.